danielballan/pims2-prototype/README.md

 ## Connection to Intake DataSources

-The project [intake](https://intake.readthedocs.io/) is a newer project that wraps disparate file formats in a consistent interface.
-Intake handles many data structures, not just image time series; in particular it has many readers that return tabular data as a `pandas.DataFrame` or `xarray.Dataset`.
+[Intake](https://intake.readthedocs.io/) is a newer project that, like PIMS, wraps disparate file formats in a consistent interface.
+Unlike PIMS, intake handles many data structures, not just image time series; in particular it has many readers that return tabular data as a `pandas.DataFrame` or `xarray.Dataset`.
 How should PIMS relate to intake?

 There is something to be said for intake's all-encompassing generality.
 "You give me a data source; I give you a PyData object or its lazy (dask-backed)